|

 Laying the burden down is blissful.”

-There are bouts of happiness everywhere.
+▪Thus, there seem to be bouts of happiness everywhere; but that is an illusion created by the mind itself.
 If everything FELT LIKE suffering, everyone would be seeking Nibbāna.
 It is hard for people even to see the real suffering out there.

-4. Apparent pleasures mask the pain and suffering we experience.
+4. Apparent pleasures mask the pain and suffering we experience in the rebirth process.
 In the HUMAN REALM, suffering and happiness exist; one can experience both.

 What is the Noble Truth of Dukkha?